 Growth in Zero-Trust Architecture

-Organizations are shifting from perimeter-based security to zero-trust models, where every user and device must be verified continuously.
+Organizations are shifting from perimeter-based security to zero-trust models.
+In this approach, every user and device must be continuously verified before accessing systems.

 These developments show that cyber threats are becoming more structured, organized, and technology-driven.